laurinehu/SciDTB-argdisc/README.md

 - Data: SciDTB corpus and argumentation annotations provided by Accuosto et al.
 - Analysis: Analysis of the correspondances between Discourse and Argumentation Structures
 - Prediction: Prediction and evaluation of the obtained predictions
-- Code: contains modules used in analysis and prediction notebooks
+- Utils: contains modules used in analysis and prediction notebooks

 ## Directories